East Africa to join world gas giants

 Twelve trains - the term for the facilities that turn natural gas into freezing liquid - could pump 60 million tonnes a year.
 Japan, the world’s biggest importer of the fuel, used about 78 million tonnes last year.

-In eastern Africa’s favor are the lower costs of building the multi-billion dollar plants needed than in countries such as Australia.
+In eastern Africa’s favour are the lower costs of building the multi-billion dollar plants needed than in countries such as Australia.

 Eastern Africa is seen as politically stable compared to much of the Middle East and many other parts of Africa - although the Somali pirates haunting the Indian Ocean could be a worry for large shipments of explosive fuel.